linbug/linbug.github.io/_posts/2015-10-28-The-Birthday-Problem.md

 -----------------------------------------------------------------------------------------------------------------------------

-##The birthday problem intuition
+##Thinking about intuition

 Ok, ok, so maybe that explanation still doesn't feel all that intuitive yet.
 Try thinking about it like this: consider the number of *pairs* of people as the party size increases.
 For any group of people of size \\(k\\), there are \\(\binom{k}{2}\\) possible pairs (using the [binomial coefficient](https://www.khanacademy.org/math/probability/probability-and-combinatorics-topic/combinations-combinatorics/v/combination-formula)).
-So if there are 2 people there is \\(\binom{2}{2} = 1\\) possible pairing, with 10 people there are \\(\binom{10}{2} = 45\\) possible pairings, and with 23 people there are \\(\binom{23}{2} = 253\\) possible pairings.
+So if there are 2 people at the party there is \\(\binom{2}{2} = 1\\) possible pairing, with 10 people there are \\(\binom{10}{2} = 45\\) possible pairings, and with 23 people there are \\(\binom{23}{2} = 253\\) possible pairings.
 So, at a party of 23 people, there are 253 opportunities for two people to share a birthday.
 Now that 50% likelihood probability doesn't seem so unintuitive.

-Another way to think about it is that when people hear the birthday problem for the first time, they interpret it as 'What is the probability that *I* will share a birthday with someone at the party?'.
+Another way to think about it is that when many people hear the birthday problem for the first time, they interpret it as 'what is the probability that *I* will share a birthday with someone at the party?'.
 That is a different problem than the one that was asked, and the likelihood of that is of course much lower.
 But it's not all about you!
 There's also all the possible pairs involving the other people at the party.
-Their shared birthdays are also important.
+Their shared birthdays are also important :D

 ---------------------------------------------------------------------------------------------------------------

-##The Birthday Problem in python
+##The Birthday Problem in Python

-I thought I'd plot a probability distribution for this in python.
+I thought I'd plot a probability distribution for this in Python.

 {% highlight python linenos %}